solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 ### 9. Build and deploy

-You’re now ready to build and deploy your program!
+You're now ready to build and deploy your program!

 ![Gif Build and Deploy Program](/public/assets/courses/unboxed/movie-review-pt2-build-deploy.gif)